wordofwarning/wordofwarning.org/hab/opportunities/index.md

 season: "hÅb — Opportunities"

 ---
-Please see our [News page](/news/#artists) for latest advice + support information for artists + freelancers. <small>*Last updated 10 July, 4.45pm*</small>
+<small>*Last updated 10 July, 4.52pm*</small><br>Please see our [News page](/news/#artists) for latest advice + support information for artists + freelancers.

-Essentially industry-facing, [hÅb](/hab) works with [artists, colleagues, venues + others](/hab/partners) to create the best possible opportunities for new work to flourish and is a core partner in <a href="http://www.divergencymcr.org" target="_blank">Divergency</a> — encouraging diversity in live art.
-We are supported using public funding by <a href="http://artscouncil.org.uk/our-investment/national-portfolio-2018-22" target="_blank">Arts Council England</a>, a <a href="http://gm-artisthub.co.uk" target="_blank">Greater Manchester Artist Hub</a> partner, and a <a href="http://liveartuk.org" target="_blank">Live Art UK</a> member — a national network supporting + developing the UK's Live Art infrastructure for the benefit of artists, presenters + audiences.
+Essentially industry-facing, [hÅb](/hab) works with [artists, colleagues, venues + others](/hab/partners) to create the best possible opportunities for new work to flourish and is a core partner in <a href="http://www.divergencymcr.org" target="_blank">Divergency</a> — encouraging diversity in live art.<br>We're supported using public funding by <a href="http://artscouncil.org.uk/our-investment/national-portfolio-2018-22" target="_blank">Arts Council England</a>; a <a href="http://gm-artisthub.co.uk" target="_blank">GM Artist Hub</a> partner — a joint artist development project from thirteen arts organisations across Greater Manchester; and a <a href="http://liveartuk.org" target="_blank">Live Art UK</a> member — a national network supporting + developing the UK's Live Art infrastructure for the benefit of artists, presenters + audiences.

 Upcoming artist opportunities from hÅb are published below when we have them; you may also find it useful to join these mailing lists:
 • [emergencymcr googlegroup: our own artist mailing list](/hab/emergencymcr)